sorinvasilescu/assignment-6/README.md

+To be Updated for our needs later :)

 # _Artificial Intelligence: Generative AI, Cloud and MLOps (online), University of Oxford_: LLMOps Project
 ## Introduction and Background
 Oxford GenAI Course project.
 The aim of this project is to help students understand some of the key concerns and process flows required for AI engineering.